Carroballista

 Carroballista was an ancient, cart-mounted ballista, a type of mobile field artillery.
 According to the Roman author Vegetius (Epitoma rei militaris II.25), each legion had 55 carroballistae (one per centuria) which were arrow/bolt-shooter of the cheiroballistra (χειροβαλλίστρα) type.
-Vegetius tells us that each carroballista was carried by mules and operated by one contubernium (i.e., eight soldiers commanded by one decanus).
+Vegetius says that each carroballista was carried by mules and operated by one contubernium (i.e., eight soldiers commanded by one decanus).
 Surviving representation of a carroballista are from the bas-reliefs of Trajan's Column (Scene XL and Scenes LXV/LXVI) and the Column of Marcus Aurelius.